U.S. backs Ukraine, warns Russia with Biden visit

 Demanding Moscow "stop talking and start acting" to disarm pro-Russian separatists who Ukraine says aim to undermine the May 25 election, Biden told presidential candidates it may be "the most important election in Ukrainian history".

-Part of the $50-million aid package was earmarked to support the "integrity" of the vote.
+Part of the $50 million (29.71 million pounds) aid package was earmarked to support the "integrity" of the vote.
 But after 23 years of post-Soviet independence from Moscow that have seen endemic graft sap the economy and public faith in the state, Biden told lawmakers: "To be very blunt ... you have to fight the cancer of corruption."

 Prime Minister Arseny Yatseniuk, who took office after the overthrow of Ukraine's Kremlin-backed president two months ago, told him that this would be a priority of the new administration.